-Mary Margaret Murder: Where is Dorothea Ann Now?
+Mary Margaret Murder: How Did Dorothea Ann Die?

 How Did Mary Margaret Die?

 Mary Margaret Beck was born in Alton, Illinois, on January 28, 1927, to Nick Beck and Dora Schneider.
 She had a twin sister named Dorothea Ann Beck and a younger sister named Judith.
-Mary worked at the local hospital, had retired, and was living with her twin in their Alton family home.
+Mary worked at the local hospital, retired, and lived with her twin in their Alton family home.
 Friends and neighbors reminisced about her as a friendly and sweet old lady who used to bake cookies for the neighborhood children.
-Hence it came as a shock when the 68-year-old was found dead inside her 1420 Highland Avenue home on November 21, 1995.
+Hence, it came as a shock when the 68-year-old was found dead inside her 1420 Highland Avenue home on November 21, 1995.

 Image Credit: Caution/Find A Grave